FAQs About Liability Coverages

 4. What is excess coverage?

-If you decide on the $1 million occurrence limit, with either the double aggregate or triple aggregate, you may also purchase an excess policy.
+If you decide on the $1 million occurrence limit, with either the double or triple aggregate, you may also purchase an excess policy.
 This has the same coverage terms, with additional per occurrence coverage and is available in $1 million increments.

 top